stephen-cloud/c-19-2/docs/add-relations.md

 Let's start with selection.

-We don't want all tables to be selectable by default—just the tables for relationships—so we need to pass that option.
+We don't want all tables to be selectable by default — just the tables for relationships — so we need to pass that option.